Connection Management

 A Note on Remote Data Model Loading for JanusGraph

-If your JanusGraph instance is configured to enforce a default schema (via the schema.default setting), G.V() will rely instead on the Schema Management API to load the data model.
+If your JanusGraph instance is configured to enforce a default schema (via the schema.default setting), G.V() will rely instead on the Schema Management API to load the data model, regardless of the data model loading method chosen.
 It's a considerably faster and more accurate way to construct the data model and we encourage enforcing a default schema on your database where practical, particularly for larger graphs.

 A Note on Remote Data Model Loading for Azure Cosmos DB